Jhdemendoza/stock-exchange-pytorch/README.md

 The actual data is in `iexfinance` folder of this repository.

 ### Requirements
-By default, it assumes you have installed `pytorch` as the name suggests.
+By default, it assumes you have installed `PyTorch-0.4+` as the name suggests.
 It also assumes you have a decent `NVIDIA GPU` with `Python 3.5+`, and `pip install gym` if necessary.